stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 Now you remember the context of the _task_.
 It's making sense.
 But then you think, why were we having this _meeting_ in the first place?

 You see the source of the _meeting_, is a _strategic action_ to "**_reduce supply chain costs by 25% by Dec 2021_**".
 That's cool!
-When you click on that, you can see all of the collaboration taking place on that _strategic action_.
+When you click on that source, you can see all of the collaboration taking place on that _strategic action_.

 Now you're curious, as to what's behind the _strategic action.
 One_ click and your at the _strategic objective_ to "**_improve gross profit through product and supply chain innovation_**".